tscholze/kotlin-kpi-native-blinkt/README.md

 Open the `build_deploy.start.sh` file, edit `PI_HOST` property and click the play symbol on the first line of the file.

+## Available `curl` commands
+After the server has been started, the following commands are available:
+- `http://pi:8080/on` - Turns all LEDs on (sets white color)
+- `http://pi:8080/off` - Turns all LEDs off (sets black color)

+All curl commands can be found in `curl_requests_run.sh` file.

 ## Features
 - [x] Project setup
-- [x] Deployment to a Pi using a convinient shell script
+- [x] Deployment to a Pi using a convenient shell script
-- [x] Controll LEDs
+- [x] Control LEDs using Kotlin functions
 - [x] Add "plugin"-system for light modes
+- [x] Control LED using remote computer's `curl` commands
-- [ ] Add possibility to control LED from other computers via `curl`
+- [ ] Make it fancy

 ## Contributing